 - Button: A Button can link to an external page, a page on your site, a track, an album, a file, or an email address.

-Now, here come 7 interesting ways to apply this feature and other layout customizations to your website - enjoy!
+If you'd like too see some stunning layouts in action, browse Bandzoogle member reviews for many examples of stunning band websites.
+Now, here come 7 interesting ways to apply this feature and other layout customizations to your own website - enjoy!

 1. Organize your music catalogue, project portfolio, and more